 How do I turn off the Google and LinkedIn Single Sign On feature?

-If you would like to remove the options of signing in with Google and LinkedIn from your portal’s login page, the account administrator can do this easily by going to Account Settings > Branding, then check the box Don’t show Google and LinkedIn buttons on the sign in page.
+If you would like to remove the options of signing in with Google and LinkedIn from your portal’s login page, the account administrator can do this easily by going to Account Settings > General, then check the box Don’t show Google and LinkedIn buttons on the sign in page.
 This will then remove any option of signing in via Google or LinkedIn for all members of your Clinked portal.